L1 Visa Guide: Everything You Need to Know About the L1 Visa

 Duration of the Qualifying Relationship

-- There must be a qualifying relationship between the US company and a foreign company throughout the duration of the L1 beneficiary’s stay in the US.
+There must be a qualifying relationship between the U.S. company and a foreign company throughout the entire duration of your stay.

-- For existing US business L1: the qualifying relationship does not have to be between the US company and the same foreign employer that the beneficiary worked for.
-Any qualifying relationship with a foreign company should suffice.
+For existing U.S. business L1: the qualifying relationship does not have to be between the U.S. company and the same foreign employer that you worked for; any qualifying relationship with a foreign company should suffice.

-- For new business L1: if the US business is considered a “new business” (discussed below), the foreign company that the US worker worked for must continue to operate and must maintain a qualifying relationship with the US company.
+For new business L1: if the U.S. business is considered a “new office” (discussed below), the foreign company you worked for must continue to operate and maintain a qualifying relationship with the U.S. company.

 ii.
-The employee coming to work in the US must have been continuously employed full-time by the foreign company for at least 1 year within the last 3 years before filing the L1 petition.
+The employee must have been continuously employed full-time abroad by the foreign company for at least 1 year within the past 3 years before filing the L1 petition.

-- To qualify for an L1 visa, the foreign worker seeking transfer to the US must have been continuously employed by the foreign company, full-time, for at least 1 year within the last 3 years prior to filing the L1 petition.
+To qualify for an L1 visa, you must have been continuously employed by the foreign company, full-time, for at least one continuous year within the past three years prior to filing your L1 application.

-Periods spent in the United States in lawful status for a branch of the same employer or a parent, affiliate, or subsidiary and brief trips to the United States for business or pleasure will not interrupt the one year of continuous employment abroad but those periods will not count towards the year of qualifying employment.
-[Code of Federal Regulations Section 214.2(l)]
+Periods spent in the United States in lawful status for a U.S. branch of the same employer or a parent, affiliate, or subsidiary and brief trips to the United States for business or pleasure will not interrupt the one year of continuous employment abroad but those periods will not count toward the year of qualifying employment.

-- The employment must be full-time (at least 35 hours a week).
-There is 1 exception to the full-time requirement in certain circumstances where the L1 beneficiary worked for multiple affiliated companies.
+The employment must be full-time (at least 35 hours a week).
+There is one exception to the full-time requirement in certain circumstances where you worked for multiple qualifying affiliated companies.

 iii.
 The employment with the foreign company must have been in a managerial, executive, or specialized knowledge capacity.